Parameter estimation for discretely sampled stochastic heat equation driven by space-only noise: Statistical analysis

 \section{Statistical analysis}

 In this section we will derive consistent and asymptotically normal estimators for the parameters $\theta$ and $\sigma$, assuming discrete sampling of the solution in spatial component (or spatial and time components).
-As in the previous section, we focus our attention on the case $G=\bR$.
+Unless otherwise mentioned, we take $G=\bR$.

 Consider the uniform partition $\{x_i:=A+(B-A)i/N,\ i=0,...,N\}$ of the interval $[A,B]\subset\bR$.
 We recall that the quadratic variation\footnote{For convenience, we consider the quadratic variation only with respect to uniform partitions.} of process $X$ on $[A,B]$, is defined as